sovren/batch-utility/batch-utility/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.7.0 and [Electron](https://github.com/electron/electron)   version 1.8.4

+## About
+This is a sample application designed by Sovren to comply with the Terms of Service (http://resumeparsing.com/TOS.htm) and the Acceptable Use Policy (http://resumeparsing.com/AcceptableUse.htm).

+The goal of this application is to maximize accuracy and throughput while complying with the requirements linked above.
+Please read all block comments carefully to understand the process!!

 ## Development server

 Run `npm run electron-build` to build and run the application.